Access and Academic Enrichment Programs

 This program serves middle and high school students in the capital region of Albany, New York.
 The Science & Technology Entry Program (STEP) brings the college experience to the urban and city communities in Albany.
-STEP is part of a statewide body that is coordinated by the New York State Education Department.
+STEP is part of a statewide body that is funded by the New York State Education Department.

 STEP prepares historically underrepresented and/or economically disadvantaged elementary and secondary school students to acquire the aptitude and skills necessary to pursue post-secondary degree programs that lead to professional careers in the scientific, technical, health-related, or other licensed professions.

-The program also challenges parents and educators to become involved in the process to support the development of our “community of learners.”
+The program also challenges parents and educators to become involved in the process to support the development of a “community of learners.”
 Students are expected to participate in and attend the annual statewide conference.

 The goals of the program are as follows: